Skip to content

 Strauss evening of unprecedented height: Arabella as vorspiel of Scenes from a marriage

 To perhaps the most beautiful music written by Strauss, Arabella descends the stairs and hands Mandryka a glass of water.
 Their engagement is thus sealed.
-Behind the loving couple, however, an inky black space opens up into which both disappear.
+Behind the love couple, however, an inky black space opens up into which both disappear.

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself